Faculty Experts

 Assistant Professor

-John-Patrick Paraskevas earned his Ph.D. in supply chain management with a minor in strategic management from the Robert H. Smith School of Business at the University of Maryland.
-His research focuses on buyer-supplier relationships, supply chain representation in the c-suite, and supply chain risk management.
-Paraskevas’ research has appeared in Journal of Supply Chain Management and the International Journal of Operations and Production Management.
-His research has been nominated for awards at the Academy of Management (AOM) conference, the Strategic Management Society (SMS) conference, and the Institute of Electrical and Electronics Engineers (IEEE).
+John-Patrick Paraskevas is an assistant professor of supply chain management at the University of Tennessee, Knoxville’s Haslam College of Business.
+Paraskevas earned his doctorate in supply chain management from the Robert H. Smith School of Business at the University of Maryland.
+His research focuses on buyer-supplier relationships, supply chain representation in the C-suite and supply chain risk management.
+His research has appeared in the Journal of Supply Chain Management, the International Journal of Operations and Production Management and Technovation.
+It has been nominated for awards at the Academy of Management Conference, the Strategic Management Society Conference and by the Institute of Electrical and Electronics Engineers.

-Paraskevas has worked in the defense industry in the areas of supplier network management and supplier finance.
-He has taught carrier management, introduction to supply chain and operations management, supply chain risk management, and executive decision making, and has received numerous commendations for teaching excellence.
+Paraskevas has worked in the defense industry in supplier network management and supplier finance.
+He has taught carrier management, introduction to supply chain and operations management, supply chain risk management and executive decision-making, receiving numerous commendations for teaching excellence.

 Daniel Pellathy

-Dan Pellathy is associate professor of management at Grand Valley State University.
-Pellathy holds a Ph.D. in Supply Chain Management from the University of Tennessee-Knoxville, an MBA/MPIA with a focus on international economics from the University of Pittsburgh, and a BA in philosophy and anthropology from Cornell University.
+Dan Pellathy is an assistant professor of practice and director of operations of the Advanced Supply Chain Collaborative at the University of Tennessee, Knoxville’s Haslam College of Business.
+Pellathy holds a doctorate in supply chain management from the University of Tennessee, Knoxville, an MBA/MPIA focusing on international economics from the University of Pittsburgh and a bachelor’s in philosophy and anthropology from Cornell University.

-Pellathy’s professional background includes enterprise risk management and he continues to actively consult with companies across a broad range of issues related to strategic supply chain planning, organizational alignment, supply chain risk, and end-to-end operational excellence.
+Pellathy’s professional background includes enterprise risk management.
+He continues to actively consult with companies on strategic supply chain planning, organizational alignment, supply chain risk management and end-to-end operational excellence.

-Pellathy’s research interests include supply chain strategy, supply chain integration, and organizational design, with special attention on creating sustainable business success.
-His research has been published in academic journals including Journal of Business Logistics, Journal of Supply Chain Management, and International Journal of Physical Distribution & Logistics Management.
-He is also co-author of numerous white papers on forward thinking topics in supply chain management.
-This work has been featured in practitioner outlets including Supply Chain Management Review and the Wall Street Journal.
+His research interests include supply chain strategy, integration and organizational design, particularly creating sustainable business success.
+Pellathy’s research has been published in academic journals, including the Journal of Business Logistics, Journal of Supply Chain Management, the International Journal of Physical Distribution & Logistics Management and the International Journal of Logistics Management.
+He has co-authored numerous papers on forward-thinking topics in supply chain management that have been featured in practitioner outlets, including Supply Chain Quarterly, Supply Chain Management Review and the Wall Street Journal.

 Jim Reeve